-- Studies of the environmental impact of internal combustion engines (ICEs) and the rapid increase in vehicle ownership throughout India and China show that no real benefit will be seen by reducing emissions until ICEs are abolished altogether.
+- Studies of the environmental impact of internal combustion engines (ICEs) and the rapid increase in vehicle ownership throughout India and China show that there will be no real benefit from reducing emissions until ICEs are abolished altogether.

 - Never before have so many people studied at universities.
 Who benefits most from mass tertiary education?

 - There are a lot of studies which demonstrate the dangers of drugs, but has prohibition reduced or increased the availability and cultural relevance of illicit drugs?

 - Are agricultural subsidies helping rural communities, or do they just keep the biggest producers growing more than is required by markets while harming small or innovative farming businesses?

 - Looking at the ways writers have discussed the execution of Socrates across millennia, we can see how the circumstances of his death and what it says about human nature, have sounded an alarm through history.

 Essay Writing Advice From Our Professional Team